mpouillo/42-rag-against-the-machine/README.md

 - Search:
 	- Index data is loaded.
-	- User query is rewritten using spaCy.
+	- User query is rewritten using a local LLM.
-	- BM25 index is queried to retrived top matching sources.
+	- BM25 and ChromaDB indices are queried to retrive top matching sources.
-	- if `HYBRID_RETRIEVAL` env variable is set to `True`, Vector index is also queried and sources are fused together using Reciprocal Rank Fusion (RRF).
+    - RRF (Reciprocal Rank Fusion) is used to fuse sources together.
-	- The top k * 2 sources are then passed through a FlashRank reranker model.
+	- The top sources are then passed through a FlashRank reranker model.
-	- Reranked sources are then deduplicated (removing chunks encompassed by bigger chunks)
 	- To satisfy the k criteria, sources are padded if needed by duplicating the last source.

 - Answer:
-	- Only the top 3 sources are passed to the LLM.
+	- Only the top sources are passed to the LLM (configurable via `constants.py`).
 	- Text data is retrieved for each source and joined into a larger context.
 	- Using ollama, a LLM generated an answer for each user question.
 	- Multithreading is used to speed up generation.